Accessible Parking and Transport Information

 For further assistance, please contact the Access Team on 0208 365 5161 or on Access@Tottenhamhotspur.com.

 The stadium is accessible by four local train stations - White Hart Lane, Seven Sisters, Tottenham Hale and Northumberland Park.
-Three of these stations are either undergoing or have undergone extensive refurbishments to improve access and capacity.
-White Hart Lane will be step-free once works are completed in October 2019.
-Northumberland Park now has step-free access.
-Tottenham Hale has step-free access to the Victoria line and the northbound Greater Anglia platform.
-The southbound Greater Anglia platform is currently not step-free.
+Tottenham Hale interchange is still undergoing extensive refurbishments to improve access and capacity.
+The new White Hart Lane station is step-free.
+The new Northumberland Park also has step-free access.
+Tottenham Hale normally has step-free access to the Victoria line and the northbound Greater Anglia platform but please note that this is not the case until 20 December 2021.

 White Hart Lane station is generally the busiest transport hub, especially in the hour before kick-off.